 Utah lost because kicker Coleman Petersen was 0-for 3 on field goals, including a 48-yard attempt that would have tied the game in the waning moments.
 Last week, he was 3-for-3 at Washington State and earned Pac-12 special teams Player of the Week honors.

 That might not be fair, though.
 The Utah offense gained just 274 yards against the one of the worst defenses in the Pac-12, one that had been yielding 453 yards (11th in the conference) and 38.4 points (12th) per game.

 The Utes lost running back John White in the first half to an ankle injury.
 They had been 7-0 this season when he rushed for over 100 yards.
 He finished with 28 on 10 carries.

 His replacement, Tauni Vakapuna, lost a fumble on the Utes' second-to-last possession.
-His only carry on the Utes' final, 11-play drive was a 2-yard loss just before the Peterson miss.
+His only carry on the Utes final, 11-play drive was a 2-yard loss just before the Peterson missed.

 Colorado finishes the season, its first under Jon Embree, at 3-10 and 2-7.
 Utah falls to 7-5 and 4-5 and awaits its bowl fate, which likely would have been the Alamo Bowl if it had won.
-Now things are more complicated for the Utes.
+Now things are more complicated.